If one is not to turn the quilt under the needle, how does one navigate around a large center motif?

 est side to their quilts.
 While free motion quilting, they keep the N side furthest from them, the S side closest.
 These sides do not change position during the stitching of a single line of quilting

-Turning the quilt in the middle of a quilting line creates a huge opportunities to...
+Turning the quilt in the middle of a quilting line creates a huge opportunity to...

 - Bend or break needles